Updated: Feb 19, 2020

 Many websites loose a lot of their organic traffic when the design is upgraded and or migrated to a new platform.

 This could be due to a simply oversight like not removing robots txt blocking Googles crawler.
 More often, it is due to the SEO component of the website upgrade process not being correctly managed and in our experience this is the most common reason for sudden organic traffic loss.
+Typically the underlying cause is either the lack of and or miss management of redirects.

 If this applies to you then you should get some SEO advice as soon as possible.
 Time is of the essence when trying to recover lost rankings and the sooner you act the better.